CCI-MOC/hil/README.rst

   haas headnode_delete_hnic hn hn-eth0

-Additionally, after each commit, run the automated test suite with ``py.test tests``.
+Additionally, before each commit, run the automated test suite with ``py.test tests``.
 This will do only the most basic level of testing.
 For additional features, including coverage reporting, see ``docs/testing.md``